jroettenbacher/phd_base/docs/processing.rst

 **Required User Input:**

-* -t: use the time interpolated data
+* -t: use the time interpolated data (default: False)
 * -d yyyymmdd: give the date to be processed
-* -v v1: select which version (experimental setup) of the namelist to use (see :ref:`experiments:ecRad namelists and experiments` for details on version)
+* -v v1: select which namelist version (experimental setup) to use (see :ref:`experiments:ecRad namelists and experiments` for details on version)
 * -i v1: select which input version to use

 **Output:**